sunnuntai 10. maaliskuuta 2024

 xxxx

 A warm thank you to everyone who participated in Glimpses of something else and its workshops!
-Thanks also to Tuuli Sarivaara, Pirkko Autio and Pisko Aunola for reading this text and for permission to use excerpts from your texts, and thanks also to Anniina and Tiitta for reading and commenting.
+Thanks also to Tuuli Sarivaara, Pirkko Autio and Pisko Aunola for reading this text and for permission to use excerpts from your texts, and thanks also to Anniina and Titta for reading and commenting.

 Citations used in the article: Neuroscientist David Eagleman’s phrase about creativity as a property of the brain from the documentary The Creative Brain, and a quote by Brian Massum from Jussi Onnismaa’s book Organisaation aika, muisti ja etiikka.
 The quotations are not in their original form but freely translated from Finnish.